Define Your Journey is a Disabled-led interactive online music experience based upon the themes of Jo-anne Cox’s live stage show Defiant Journey.

 Here is an extract of music and film from Define Your Journey 2022 R and D, Film by Ivan Riches.

 Due to the COVID-19 pandemic, the planned tour of Jo-anne’s live show was postponed and adapted for audiences to enjoy it digitally.

 In 2020 Jo-anne and her collaborators tested a pilot project to explore the possibilities of embedding access and audience participation into an immersive online audio-visual adventure.
-Arts Council funding the following year ensured that the team could further develop Define Your Journey and its captivating combination of music and soundscapes, visuals and storytelling.
+Arts Council funding the following year ensured that the team could further develop Define Your Journey and its captivating combination of music , digital arts, visuals and storytelling.